litalalyagon/code-kingdom/code-kingdom-english-demo/README.md

 - No Firebase authentication
 - No user progress tracking
 - No completion saving
-- Only 2 exercises available (1 and 10)
+- All exercises immediately available (no sequential unlocking)
-- All other tasks shown as disabled in menu

 ## Purpose

-This demo is designed to showcase the Code Kingdom learning platform to English-speaking audiences without requiring full account setup or exposing all content.
+This demo is designed to showcase the complete Code Kingdom learning platform to English-speaking audiences without requiring full account setup.